SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-ec2.md

 **Super/privileged user**

 By default, SlipStream configures a privileged user called *super*, with the default password `supeRsupeR`.
-Please make sure you change this default password.
+**Please make sure you change this default password.**

 Configure the connector instance in SlipStream
 ----

-Once the connector is loaded, you need to configure the connector.
+Once the connector is loaded, you need to configure it.
 While you can also define these parameters using the configuration file, we only show here how to do it using the web user interface.

 With the connector loaded in SlipStream, a new section in the configuration page will appear, allowing